-- 7. Of com hereby directs, in accordance with section 106 of the Act, as follows- - (a) the Code shall apply to the Applicant for the purposes of the provision by the Applicant of an electronic communications network; and - (b) that application of the Code shall have effect throughout the United Kingdom. - 8.
+- 7. Of com hereby directs, in accordance with section 106 of the Act, as follows- - (a) the Code shall apply to the Applicant for the purposes of the provision by the Applicant of an electronic communications network; and - (b) that application of the Code shall have effect in England. - 8.
 This Direction shall take effect on the day it is published.